 The views at the end of this hike are absolutely worth battling the altitude and early morning drive!

-6) HUCHUY QOSQO (LITTLE CUSCO): A day hike in Peru with an outstanding architecture
+7. HUCHUY QOSQO (LITTLE CUSCO): Hike with outstanding architecture

 Another excellent option for a day hike in Peru if you are visiting the Cusco area, is the Huchuy Qosqo, or Little Cusco.
 This incredible archeological site, located north of Cuzco, was initially an administrative and military center around Pisaq.